mainmatter/ember-simple-auth/README.md

 ```

 To wire this up with Ember.SimpleAuth, the login controller
-needs to implement the respective mixin provided by
+needs to implement the respective mixin:
-Ember.SimpleAuth:

 ```js
 App.LoginController = Ember.Controller.extend(Ember.SimpleAuth.LoginControllerMixin);